amalkurbanbaev/useOnClickAdvanced/README.md

 ![This is an image](https://myoctocat.com/assets/images/octocats/octocat-24.png) Hook for React, helps you keep track of clicks on the INSIDE and OUTSIDE areas.
 This is an advanced version - it allows you to pass an array of refs that can be interacted with.

+## Announce

+The next update will be:

+- [] switching to TS
+- [] the function name will be changed to useOnClickAdvanced
+- [] the example will be changed to a more understandable one

 ## Install

 ```